DAVID J. WILLIS ATTORNEY

 Servicemembers Civil Relief Act

-The Servicemembers Civil Relief Act (“SCRA”), 50 U.S.C. app. § 501, which was passed in 2003 completely rewrites the 1940 law by expanding protections for those serving in the armed forces.
-Except by court order, a landlord may not evict a servicemember or dependents from the homestead during military service.
+The Servicemembers Civil Relief Act (or SCRA found at 50 U.S.C.
+App. §§ 501 et seq.) provides protections for those serving in the armed forces.
+For example, except by court order, a landlord may not evict a servicemember or dependents from the homestead during military service.
 The SCRA provides criminal sanctions for persons who knowingly violate its provisions.

 Right of Redemption